MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/whats-the-lifecycle-manager-23h2.md

 ¹ Quality updates released based on packages that contain monthly updates.
 These updates supersede the previous month's updates and contain both security and non-security changes.

-² The frequency of Solution Builder Extension updates is determined by the Original Equipment Manufacturer.
+² The Original Equipment Manufacturer determines the frequency of Solution Builder Extension updates.

 Sometimes you might see updates to the latest patch level of your current baseline.
 If a new baseline is available, you might see the baseline update itself or the latest patch level of the baseline.
 Your cluster must stay within six months of the most recent baseline to consider it supported.